 Owning your choices and cutting out the draining noise of negative self-talk isn't about denying your distress, it is about cutting out the toxic fog that is clouding your perspective.
 Notice it so you can be alerted to an unresolved upset but quit fueling that negativity.
 Do something about it, take some action to resolve your upset, or come to some acceptance of whatever it is that you are fighting against and then stop fueling that dialogue.
-Really you can decide to shut it off or just shut it up.
-Telling yourself to cut out the negative self-talk is like interrupting a bad habit that isn't helping but hurting.
+Reminding yourself to cut out the negative self-talk takes practice.